 The Directors have considered the financial position of the Company and have concluded that they will be able to meet their liabilities as they fall due.
-For these purposes this is taken to mean a period of 12 months from the date of approval of these accounts.
-In coming to this conclusion, the directors have evaluated the impact post the pandemic on revenues and debt collectability and reviewed the financing requirements of the company for the 12-month period from the date of the approval of these accounts.
+For these purposes this is taken to mean a period of 12 months from the date of approval of these accounts to 30 September 2023.
+In coming to this conclusion, the directors have evaluated the impact post the pandemic on revenues and debt collectability and reviewed the financing requirements of the company for the 12-month period from the date of the approval of these accounts to 30 September 2023.